gustavopin/CalcV1/Readme.md

 PS: This is a begginer's code, a first calculator done with python.

 Future Features:

-The project should got back to the beggining after you finish a calculation The porject should calculate a % from 2 numbers given by the user
+[  ] The project should got back to the beggining after you finish a calculation [  ] The project should calculate a % from 2 numbers given by the user